Taking and Selecting Great Photos for Your Website

-Today’s post is from guest blogger Lawerence Cheng, of Lawrence Cheng Photography.
-Lawerence is a professional photographer based in Arlington, VA who specializes in portraits and corporate photography.
+Today’s post is from guest blogger Lawrence Cheng, of Lawrence Cheng Photography.
+Lawrence is a professional photographer based in Arlington, VA who specializes in portraits and corporate photography.

 You’re probably aware that images do increase traffic to your website or social media feed.
 How much more traffic?
 Jeff Bullas, social marketing expert, cites the following statistics: